 Configuration Conversion Wizard (CCW) is not localized.
 However, when operating with a localized version of Windows, CCW displays part of the text in the local language.
 As a result, CCW screens contain text partially in English and partially in the local language.

-When configuring Host objects for the Windows server hosts, do not specify Windows as the OS Type.
+When configuring Host objects for the Windows server hosts running the Windows 2012 and earlier operating systems, do not specify Windows as the OS Type.
 Instead, select the specific version of Windows that the Host machine is running.

 If the Configuration Database contains corrupted password fields resulting from, for example, improper manual updating of the database, and these fields contain characters that cannot be represented properly by Genesys Administrator, attempting to launch Genesys Administrator against this database would cause an error.
 To prevent this from occurring, examine any database fields that you may have modified manually, and correct their values.